brawlcord/brawlcord.github.io/docs/installation.md

 While you can host an instance of Brawlcord yourself, please use [the public Brawlcord bot](https://discord.com/oauth2/authorize?client_id=644118957917208576&scope=bot&permissions=322624&scope=bot) unless you have a good reason to host it yourself.

+**Important Note:** Brawlcord is getting rewritten as a standalone bot in a different programming language.
+The future versions of the bot will not be available as Red cogs.
+See [this](discontinuing-red) for more info.

 First make sure you have Red Bot V3 installed.
 Instructions to install Red Bot can be found [here](https://github.com/Cog-Creators/Red-DiscordBot#installation).

 Next add my repo using the following command: